César Franck: "Père Franck", Conservatory professor, composer (1872–1890)

-Further controversy arose with the publication of Franck's only symphony, that in D minor (1888).
+Further controversy arose with the publication of Franck's only symphony, that in D minor (1886–1888).
 The work was badly received: the Conservatoire orchestra opposed, the audience "ice-cold", the critics bewildered (the reactions ranged from "unreserved enthusiasm" to "systematic disparagement"), and many of Franck's fellow composers completely out of countenance towards a work "which by its general style and even certain details" (for example, use of an English horn) "outraged the formalist rules and habits of the stricter professionals and amateurs."
 Franck himself, on being asked whether the symphony had any basis in a poetic idea, told Louis de Serres, a pupil, that "no, it is just music, nothing but pure music."
 According to Vallas, much of its style and technique can be attributed directly to the centrality of the organ in Franck's thinking and artistic life, and Franck profited from the experience.
 "He confided in his pupils that from thence on he would never write like that again."

-In 1888, Franck tried his hand again at another opera, Ghiselle.
+1888, Franck tried his hand again at another opera, Ghiselle.
 It was more sketched out than composed and Franck never completed it.
 In contrast, a massive String Quartet was completed and performed in April 1890, and was well received by public and critics.
 There had been other recent successes, including his own performances as concert pianist in and around Paris, an enthusiastic reception of a revival of Psyché of a couple of years earlier, and performances of works by various of his pupils.
 In addition, he was still playing Sunday improvisations to usually large congregations at Sainte-Clotilde.
 He had in mind major works for organ and possibly a cello sonata.